fantasticdonkey/rIoT/readme.rst

 AWS services - specifically AWS IoT - are being used to provide the following functionalities:

 - **AWS IoT Core** is used to ingest data from the trackers.
 Data is further forwarded onto **AWS IoT Events** and **AWS Elasticsearch Service**.
 - **AWS Elasticsearch Service** is used to store all data being received from the field.
+Kibana provides the data visualisation.
 - **AWS IoT Events** operates a detector model that monitors for non-responsive trackers. **AWS Simple Email Service** is used to dispatch notification emails relating to tracker state changes.

 There are **AWS Lambda** functions deployed to perform integration between the services, such as for:

 - Making shadow document updates for a device in **AWS IoT Core**.
 - Sending notification emails to recipients using **AWS Simple Email Service**.

+- **AWS DynamoDB** is used to store meta-data, for example interesting locations.

+A static website is built using **AWS S3** (for web site file storage) and **AWS Cognito** (user authentication and authorisation).

 Project structure
 ===============